tock/tock/Compilation.md

   * An architecture (e.g. _ARM Cortex M4_) crate that implements context
     switching, and provides memory protection and systick drivers.

-  * A chip-specific (e.g. _Atmel SAM4L_) crate which implements low-level
+  * A chip-specific (e.g. _Atmel SAM4L_) crate which handles interrupts and
-    drivers for the chip and it's peripherals and handles interrupts.
+    implements the hardware abstraction layer for a chip's peripherals.

-  * One (or more) crates for drivers and virtualization layers.
+  * One (or more) crates for hardware independnt drivers and virtualization layers.

-  * A platform specific (e.g. _Firestorm_) crate that configures the chip and it's peripehrals, assigns perpiherals to drivers, sets up virtualization layers and defines a system call interface.
+  * A platform specific (e.g. _Firestorm_) crate that configures the chip and its peripherals, assigns perpiherals to drivers, sets up virtualization layers and defines a system call interface.

 These crates are compiled using [Cargo](http://doc.crates.io), Rust's package